 Service Disabled Veteran-SLBEAll application documentation must be received by mail or delivered by hand to WSSC Water Headquarters.
 Please remove all staples and paper clips prior to submission.

 WSSC Water recognizes certified Service Disabled Veterans who also meet the approval criteria for the SLBE Program.
 Firms interested in receiving this designation should follow the SLBE application process.

 The Minority Business Enterprise (MBE) Program recognizes certifications from five local and national entities.
 In addition to championing small and local firms, the Commission offers certified Minority Business Enterprise (MBE), Women Business Enterprise (WBE) and Disadvantage Business Enterprise (DBE) companies the opportunity to utilize certifications from the agencies represented below.

-WSSC strongly encourages all vendors to utilize local MBEs from Prince George’s and/or Montgomery Counties.
-A list of local MBE’s can be obtained from the WSSC Supplier Portal or you may contact the Office of Supplier Diversity & Inclusion (OSDI) at firstname.lastname@example.org to provide you with a local MBE list specific to the NAICS codes being utilized.
+WSSC Water strongly encourages all vendors to utilize local MBEs from Prince George’s and Montgomery Counties.
+A list of local MBEs can be obtained from the WSSC Water Supplier Portal or you may contact the Office of Supplier Diversity & Inclusion at email@example.com to provide you with a local MBE list, specific to the NAICS codes being utilized.

-A snapshot of the current state of MBE Participation as outlined in the 2015 Disparity Study is set forth below:
+A snapshot of the current state of MBE Participation as outlined in the 2015 Disparity Study is below: